Salisbury's 18 Holer

 0 of 7 people found this review helpful.

-Bad original layout + (less) bad new layout = one time visit
+Bad original layout + slightly improved layout = no need to return

 Pros: Ellis Park has a few flashes of enjoyment with some decent holes.
 But they are overshadowed by the majority of holes that are below average.